Parallel SCSI: SCSI-3

 Before Adaptec and later the SCSI Trade Association codified the terminology, the first parallel SCSI devices that exceeded the SCSI-2 capabilities were simply designated SCSI-3.
 These devices, also known as Ultra SCSI or Fast-20 SCSI, were introduced in 1996.
 SCSI-3 itself is not as much a single document as a collection of various standards that have received updates at different points in time.

 The bus speed was doubled again to 20 MB/s for narrow (8-bit) systems and 40 MB/s for wide (16-bit).
 The maximum cable length remained 3 meters but single-ended Ultra SCSI developed an undeserved reputation for extreme sensitivity to cable length and condition (faulty cables, connectors or terminators were often to blame for instability problems).

 Unlike previous SCSI standards, SCSI-3 (Fast-20 speed) requires active termination.

 Ultra-2

 This standard was introduced c.
-1997 and featured a low-voltage differential (LVD) bus.
+1997 and featured a LVD bus.
 For this reason, Ultra-2 is sometimes referred to as LVD SCSI.
 LVD's greater resistance to noise allowed a maximum bus cable length of 12 meters.
 At the same time, the data transfer rate was increased to 80 MB/s.
 Mixing earlier single-ended devices (SE) and Ultra-2 devices on the same bus is possible but connecting only a single SE device forces the whole bus to single-ended mode with all its limitations, including transfer speed.
 The standard also introduced very-high-density cable interconnect (VHDCI), a very small connector that allows placement of four wide SCSI connectors on the back of a single PCI card slot.
 Ultra-2 SCSI actually had a relatively short lifespan, as it was soon superseded by Ultra-3 (Ultra-160) SCSI.